avito-tech/bioyino/README.md

 * fault tolerant: metrics are replicated to all nodes in the cluster
 * clustering: all nodes gather and replicate metrics, but only leader sends metrics to backend
 * precise: 64-bit floats, full metric set is stored in memory (for metric types that require post-processing), no approximation algorithms involved
+* standalone: can work without external services
 * safety and security: written in memory-safe language
-* networking is separate from counting to avoid dropping UDP packets as much as possible
+* networking tries to do it's best to avoid dropping UDP packets as much as possible
 * networking is asynchronous
 * small memory footprint and low CPU consumption

 # Status #
-Currently works, being tested on production-grade metric stream (~1,5M metrics per second)
+Currently works in production at Avito, processing production-grade metric stream (~4M metrics per second on 3 nodes)

 # Installing #
 Do the usual Rust-program build-install cycle
+Please note, that building is always tested on latest stable version of Rust.

 ```
 $ git clone <this repo>